HELL’S REVENGE

 We awoke to perfect skies and warm sun scraping over the canyon edge.
 After a quick round of bacon and eggs, we ditched heavy overnight gear, charged radios, and headed to Sand Flats.
 Right in the parking lot, I knew we were in for a proper day.
 The first feature on Hell’s Revenge was enough to make us question our life choices.
 With nervous laughter and aired down tires, we hit the trail.

 The going was slow, but surely enough, we made our way to Hell’s Gate and back.
-I didn’t donate any paint to the trail, but the underside may have kissed the ground aggressively a few times.
+I didn’t donate any paint to the trail, but the underside may have kissed the ground enough to make a pastor blush.

 After a round of beers and a huge burger, it was back to camp to get some tired kids in bed.
 But first, the obligatory rock trundle off a huge desert cliff.